misterbl/CV/README.md

 - Achievements
 - Evidence

-#### Another Skill
+#### Latest achievevements

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- During my time at Makers Academy,Working with 3 fellow students, we learned new technologies(Node JS, Express, Sequelize) and built a MVP of a copy of the website AirBnb in only 5 days!
+- During my time at Makers Academy:
+    Working with 3 fellow students, we learned new technologies(Node JS, Express, Sequelize) and built a MVP of a copy of the website AirBnb in only 5 days!
+    On, another week, we development a chrome extension that help developers (and the general public) find answer to PAQs.
+  Please find all my most recent projects here : # [Laurent Bouhnik](https://www.laurentbouhnik.com)

 - I contributed to the growth of the company Careerjet Ltd, recruiting hard to find profiles
-- Please find all my most recent projects here : # [Laurent Bouhnik](https://www.laurentbouhnik.com)

 ## Education